 Tassajara Zen Hot Springs Facilities

 The natural hot spring Japanese-style bathhouses are divided into men’s and women’s areas, which are clothing optional spaces.
-Each has communal showers, two hot plunges, steam room, private bath and sundeck with creek access.
+Each has communal showers, two hot plunges, a steam room, a private bath and a sundeck with creek access.
 The men’s side is co-ed in the evenings.
 After your soak, take a swim in the pool and enjoy gourmet vegetarian meals which are provided for overnight guests.

 Tassajara Zen Mountain Center asks that visitors support their monastic ways by wearing appropriate clothing around the grounds and in dining areas.
 Please remove your shoes when entering guest rooms and meditation halls.